-Installing latest Linux Kernel in Linux system will boost/improve the overall system performance, especially improve hardware performance, including latest hardware support with optimization, etc.,.
+Installing latest Linux Kernel in Linux system will improve the overall system performance, especially improves hardware performance, including latest hardware support with optimization, etc.,.

 Manually installing or upgrading the Linux kernel is not a simple task for everyone, even for experience guys too but Ukuu utility will do the task nicely without headache.
 Kernel is heart of the Linux operating system which basically act as a mediator between the software & hardware.